Massachusetts Comprehensive Assessment System

 Q. What is the process for determining if a score appeal should be filed?

-Q. Who is eligible for the MCAS-Alt Score Appeal?
+Q. Which students are eligible for the MCAS-Alt Score Appeal?

-A. The MCAS-Alt Score Appeal may be filed for any student for whom an MCAS-Alt portfolio was submitted in spring 2016, and provided that the school has maintained a copy of the student's portfolio.
+A. The MCAS-Alt Score Appeal may be filed for any student for whom an MCAS-Alt portfolio was submitted in spring 2017, provided that the school has maintained a copy of the student's portfolio.

 Q. How is a request made for an MCAS-Alt Score Appeal?

-A. The appropriate school official must complete the online 2016 MCAS-Alt Score Appeal Form.
-A link will be posted in spring to the Department's MCAS-Alt website.
+A. The appropriate school official must complete the online 2017 MCAS-Alt Score Appeal Form.
+A link will be posted in the spring to the Department's MCAS-Alt website.
 Only requests received through this site will be reviewed.
-All MCAS-Alt Score Appeals must be submitted online no later than 5:00 p.m. on June 24, 2016.
+All MCAS-Alt Score Appeals must be submitted online no later than 5:00 p.m. on June 23, 2017.
 The Department cannot accept or review MCAS-Alt Score Appeal requests after this date.

 Q. Which rubric area scores may be appealed?

 A. Scores in the following rubric areas may be appealed: Level of Complexity, Demonstration of Skills and Concepts, and/or Independence.
 Scores in the areas of Self-Evaluation and Generalized Performance may not be appealed since these scores do not affect the overall achievement level of the portfolio.
-Information on scoring MCAS-Alt portfolios is posted in the 2016 Educator's Manual for MCAS-Alt and in the Guidelines for Scoring MCAS-Alt Portfolios .
+Information on scoring MCAS-Alt portfolios is posted in the 2017 Educator's Manual for MCAS-Alt and in the Guidelines for Scoring MCAS-Alt Portfolios.

 Q. Once the MCAS-Alt Score Appeal request is submitted, who performs the actual portfolio review?

-For additional information, please contact the Student Assessment Services office by email at firstname.lastname@example.org.
+For additional information, please contact the Student Assessment Services office by email.